OverviewEngineering Intermediate (Level 2)

 - English and maths qualifications if required

-On successful completion of this study programme you can progress onto the Engineering BTEC Level 3 90-credit Diploma, where you can specialise in aeronautical, mechanical, or electrical and electronic engineering.
+On successful completion of this study programme, you can progress onto the Engineering EAL Diploma in Engineering Technologies level 3 course which is a natural step up from the Level 2 course.
+From here you can go on to specialise in mechanical, or electrical and electronic engineering.
 Alternatively, you can progress into employment in the engineering industry at apprentice level.

 To take part in this study programme there will be an additional fee of approximately £30 for required clothing/uniform and £25 to attend trips that will complement your course.